hammingweight/spring_on_oci/2_configure/README.md

 response to demand.
 The [inventory](../ansible_common/inventory.oci.yml) file used for configuration is trivial since it uses the OCI inventory plugin to list all servers created.

-*Note that this use of the dynamic inventory is not a good idea if you're running outside of a free tier account since you may have servers in many compartments.
-Consult Oracle documentation to find out how to limit a playbook to running on a subset of servers such as only the servers in a single compartment.*

 ### The `configure.yml` playbook
-The [configure.yml](./configure.yml) playbook installs Java and SQLcl, copies the database wallet and opens a firewall port.
+The [configure.yml](./configure.yml) playbook installs Java and SQLcl, copies the database wallet and opens a firewall port on all instances that are tagged to run the "Hello, world" web service.

 If you look at the playbook, you will see that two variables are used, `webservice_port` and `project_name` (variables in playbooks are enclosed between "`{{`" and "`}}`".)
 To pass these vriables to the playbook, you would invoke `ansible-playbook` as

 ```
 ansible-playbook -e webservice_port=8000 -e project_name=demo configure.yml